Leapo/ScreenRotationTray/README.md

 <b>Modern Prompt:</b><br>
 Changes the look of the GUI accessed by left-clicking the tray icon.
-* Checked (Default): Fully themed GUI, built to match Windows 10's user interface.
+* Checked: Fully themed GUI, built to match Windows 10's user interface.
+(Default)
 * Unchecked: Reverts to an un-themed context menu.

 <b>Animations:</b><br>
 Enable or disable animations (May be useful on slower systems).
-* Checked (Default): Enable animations used by the Modern Prompt.
+* Checked: Enable animations used by the Modern Prompt.
+(Default)
 * Unchecked: Disable animations used by the modern Prompt.

 # Resources